Page Reviewed / Updated - Jan. 2019

 Care need assessments are completed in order to determine if one requires state plan personal care assistance via Health Link or more extensive services via the Expanded Community Living Supports (ECLS) Waiver.
 Make note, for one to be eligible for services under ECLS, one must require a nursing home level of care.

 One must be enrolled in both Medicaid and Medicare to be eligible for MI Health Link.
-If one is not enrolled in Medicaid, they should contact the local MDHHS County office.
+If one is not enrolled in Medicaid, he or she should contact the local MDHHS County office.
 One can click here for a list of offices.
 For information about enrolling in Medicare, click here.

 To learn more about the MI Health Link program, click here.
 In most cases, eligible applicants will receive a letter from Michigan ENROLLS instructing them how to enroll in this program.
 Often times, individuals are passively enrolled, as they don’t contact Michigan ENROLLS to opt out of the program within 60 days of receipt of the letter.
 However, individuals may also choose to actively enroll in the program and choose their health plan, or they can opt out of the program completely.
 One can also call MI ENROLLS at 800-975-7630 to enroll in this program.